L1ghtmann/Manually-Build-A-Tweak/README.md

 `-l<library name>` specifies which library/libraries we want to link against.

-`-dynamiclib` tells clang to compile and link dynamically.
+`-dynamiclib` tells the linker to link [dynamically](https://developer.apple.com/library/mac/documentation/DeveloperTools/Conceptual/DynamicLibraries/100-Articles/OverviewOfDynamicLibraries.html) (as opposed to statically).

-`-ggdb` tells clang to produce debugging information for ggdb.
+`-ggdb` tells the linker to produce debugging information for ggdb.

+**Note:** by default, clang uses [GNU ld](https://ftp.gnu.org/old-gnu/Manuals/ld-2.9.1/html_mono/ld.html) as its linker.
+To select an [alternate linker](https://clang.llvm.org/docs/Toolchain.html#linker), add the following flag to the command above: `-fuse-ld=<linker name>`

-**Note:** If you're compiling for legacy architectures (armv7s and earlier), you'll want to add the following flags to the above command : `-Xlinker -segalign -Xlinker 4000`.
+**Note 2:** If you're compiling for legacy architectures (armv7s and earlier), you'll want to add the following flags to the above command : `-Xlinker -segalign -Xlinker 4000`.
 For the reason as to why, see [here](https://github.com/theos/theos/blob/1e1c91ba1ff6dc63012fc3deed870787f4c402e5/makefiles/targets/_common/iphone.mk#L81).

 ---